Madagascar ragwort

 Chemical control

-A large and established infestation will require a sustained and ongoing programme that is seasonally timed around germination peaks, and using a rotation of chemical options.
+A large, well-established infestation will require a sustained and ongoing programme that is carefully timed around germination peaks, uses a rotation of chemical options, and is integrated with pasture management.
+Trials to refine and improve control methodologies are ongoing.

 - Seedlings and younger plants are far easier to kill than larger plants.
 Woody adult plants and flowering plants are the most difficult to kill.